 David Triptow (he/him) is a NYC based Performing Artist, Teacher, Yogi, and Entrepreneur.
 He has performed and travelled all around The United States, Canada and Europe.
 David began Performing at Trollwood Performing Arts School in Fargo, ND and went to Millikin University, majoring in Music Education and minoring in Dance.
 Triptow is highly influenced by the Modern and Contemporary Dance Techniques, Spirituality and Philosophy, and the musical styles ranging from Joni Mitchell to The 1975, Ella Fitzgerald to Yola, Haydn to Olafur Arnalds; just to name a few.
 His brother, Jason Spencer, was influential to his Creative Spirit and Individuality at an early years.
 Triptow is the youngest of 7 children.

-Haylee Thompson is a dance enthusiast from Willmar, Minnesota.
+Haylee Anne is a dance enthusiast from Willmar, Minnesota.
 Haylee studied Dance Education at the University of Auckland in New Zealand.
 This experience inspired her to bring back her knowledge in teaching dance to all ages and abilities to the Fargo-Moorhead area.

 As a leader, Haylee encourages people around her to pursue their passions and be exactly who they were created to be.
 Her positivity and authenticity inspires others to reach their highest potential.
 Her portfolio includes experience in non-profit organizations, program development, choreography, dance education, and more.